-Barcelona, the world capital of patients with osteoarthritis.
+Barcelona, world capital of patients with osteoarthritis.

 The Osteoarthritis Foundation International (OAFI) presented a new model in the management of osteoarthritis to health authorities.
 OAFI proposes to the health authorities the development and implementation of a model for the management of osteoarthritis that allows early diagnosis, preventive and rehabilitative intervention, the empowerment of patients and family, continuity of care when needed, the efficient use of resources and the effective results along the care process.
 In this sense, it is essential to speed up the diagnosis of disease, reduce waiting times, inform the patient, apply hygienic-dietetic measures and ensure rehabilitation and psychological support.
-OAFI is supported by several partners in the creation of this new model: SECA (Spanish Society of Healthcare Quality), SETRADE (Spanish Society of Sports Traumatology), SEMERGEN (Spanish Society of Primary Assistance Doctors), SER (Spanish Society of Rheumatology), AGP (General Alliance of Patients), SEFAC (Spanish Society of Family and Community Pharmacy), SEMG (Spanish Society of General and Family Doctors) AECOSAR (Spanish Association with the Osteoporosis and Osteoarthritis),
+OAFI is supported by several partners in the creation of this new model: SECA (Spanish Society for Quality Care), SETRADE (Spanish Society of Sports Traumatology), SEMERGEN (Spanish Society of Primary Care Doctors), SER (Spanish Society of Rheumatology), AGP (General Alliance of Patients), SEFAC (Spanish Society of Family and Community Pharmacy), SEMG (Spanish Society of General and Family Doctors) AECOSAR (Spanish Association with the Osteoporosis and Osteoarthritis),

 The most highlight topics during the Congress were pain, sex, sport and prevention.
 Also, the osteoarthritis in women was at the center of the discussion, due to its high prevalence.

 Thank you to all the attendees, speakers, volunteers, companies and collaborators for making this incredible event possible!